Who is supporting you in your motherhood journey?

 As you wake up and go to sleep, take a few moments to concentrate on your breathing and be present with your breaths.
 Focus on lengthening your out-breaths and deepening your in breaths.
 And don’t forget that sighing is the best way to release tension.

 Set a an alarm reminder with ‘BIB’ so you can reconnect during the day….or put a post it note on your PC.
-Your breath is your baby’s oxygen supply, and it maintains the healthy function of your baby’s placenta
+Your breath is your baby’s oxygen supply, and it helps maintains the healthy function of your baby’s placenta